All the essentials for great embroidery results

-There certain materials that just will not work with a traditional hoop (denim edges, slippery fabric and delicates), there is another options that can provide a “hooping” effect without needing to use an actual hoop.
+There are certain materials that just will not work with a traditional hoop (denim edges, slippery fabric and delicates), there is another options that can provide a “hooping” effect without needing to use an actual hoop.

 Floating is when you only hoop the stabilizer, and place your material on top.
-It is advised to use a fabric spray adhesive to secure the fabric, or a stick on stabilizer as this will adhere directly to your fabric and lock it down to ensure little to no movement.
+It is advised to use a fabric spray adhesive to secure the fabric, or a stick-on stabilizer as this will adhere directly to your fabric and lock it down to ensure little to no movement.

 Remember, unhooped fabric becomes very vulnerable to shifting and gapping, so only use this method if you really have to.

 Remember to ensure that the hoop is fairly snug, it should not be loose.
 However, make sure you do not stretch the fabric, as this will distort your design.
 If possible, do a test sew with a similar, or the same, fabric if possible.
-This way there are no nasty surprises and you will need to re-do your project.
+This way there are no nasty surprises and you will not need to re-do your project.